The Foundation Course is a pre-university program taught in English and Italian that includes two study tracks: Humanities and Science.

 This program is also meant for students interested in learning or improving their Italian language skills.
 There are 288 hours of lessons in English and 320 hours of Italian language classes over the whole year of study.

-Finally, you will have around 80 additional hours of conversation with Italian native speaking students who will be your buddies throughout your entire study experience at our University.
+Moreover, it is available a preparatory Italian language course (online) of two months (July/August) that all the students can take before starting classes in September, and you will have around 80 additional hours of conversation with Italian native speaking students who will be your buddies throughout your entire study experience at our University.

 Each Foundation Course credit (CFC) is equivalent to 8 hours of lectures in class.